Calcitrate with D

 Before taking this medicine

-Ask a doctor or pharmacist if it is safe for you to take this medicine if you have ever had:
+Ask a doctor or pharmacist if Calcitrate with D is safe to use if you have:

 high levels of calcium in your blood;